BINGE WORTHY SHOWS

 5. The Vicar of Dibley

 If you’ve never heard of The Vicar of Dibley, boy are you missing out!
 They run this delightful comedy on PBS stations from time to time, but it’s also a fantastic show to binge watch.
 British actress Dawn French heads up the cast as the vicar of the fictional small English village of Dibley.
-Her parishioners are eccentric, to say the least, making for some hilarious shenanigans both related to the church, and in general.
+Her parishioners are eccentric, to say the least, making for some hilarious shenanigans both related to the church, and about the town.

 This is the perfect choice if you’re in the mood for a cute, lighthearted comedy.
 You’ll fall in love with the quirky characters and the charming setting, and find yourself zipping through these in no time.